Gilbert Curle: Merchant's letter

 Curle corresponded with Thomas Baldwin, a servant of the Earl of Shrewsbury.
 In order to disguise the meaning of his letters, Curle wrote about a "merchant of London" to mean Elizabeth I, Mary was a "merchant of Newcastle", and Francis Walsingham was the "merchant's wife".
 Mary's keeper Ralph Sadler was "the carrier" and his assistant John Somers "the carrier's man", and the Earl of Shrewsbury was "the peddler".
 Curle could then write letters that might pass as unsuspicious mercantile correspondence.
 Sadler inspected an intercepted letter in October 1584 and thought the identifications were not entirely correct. his colleague Somers seemed to be implicated in Curle's schemes, and Curle claimed the "carrier" and "carrier's man" disliked Bess of Hardwick.
 Sadler reported to Walsingham that he and Somers were angry with Curle for letting them down or betraying them, and Somers had not been turned or compromised.
 Somers wrote to Walsingham, as a conceit taking on the persona of the "carrier's man".
 Baldwin was sent to the Tower of London.

 October wedding

-Curle and Mowbray's wedding was held at Tutbury Castle on 23 October 1585.
+Curle and Mowbray's wedding was held at Tutbury Castle on 23 or 24 October 1585.
 Mary had previously promised the couple a gift of 2000 French crowns, and they transferred the sum to Mary's French secretary and treasurer, Claude Nau.
 This transaction was witnessed by Andrew Melville, the Master of the Household, and Sebastian Megalli, the queen's almoner.
 Mary later made a will at Sheffield Manor in 1577, mentioning the sum of 4,000 Francs promised to the couple.

 Amias Paulet, Mary's keeper at Tutbury, knew the couple were betrothed, but wrote to Walsingham after the wedding, saying that Mary had not told him of the ceremony in advance.